Pasta with Ham and Peas

 FRIDAY

-Dinner grilled cheese (make a big bowl of popcorn and watch a movie)
+Dinner pizza, salad (make a big bowl of popcorn and watch a movie)

 SATURDAY